 - You’ll be taken to a page about authorized use; go ahead and click (or tap) OK.

-- On the Get My Payment page, enter your Social Security number (or taxpayer ID number), your date of birth and your address.
+- On the Get My Payment page, enter your Social Security number (or taxpayer ID number), your date of birth, your address and zip code.
 When finished, click (or tap) the continue button.

 - This leads to a payment status page, which informs you of the status of your payment and when it can be expected.
 (You may also be told that the service cannot determine your status.)